 Many people ask: Is anxiety genetic?
 While it seems that a number of factors can put you at risk for developing anxiety disorders, research suggests that anxiety is hereditary, at least in part.

 Researchers aren’t 100 percent certain what causes anxiety disorders.
-Each anxiety disorder has its own risk factors, but according to the National Institute of Mental Health, you’re more likely to develop an anxiety disorder if:
+Each anxiety disorder has its own risk factors, but according to the

 - you’ve had traumatic life experiences